singh-man/books/crackingTheCoding/17_hard.md

 	1₁₂, 1₁₃, 1₁₅, 1₁₆, 2₁₄, 3₁₃, 3₁₄, 4₁₄, 5₁₂, 5₁₅, 6₁₆, 8₁₃, 8₁₅, 9₁₂, 9₁₅

 Now we have essentially the same approach as before.
 We iterate through this list of elements.
-For each sequence of identical elements, we increment the intersection counts for the corresponding pair of docu­ ments.
+For each sequence of identical elements, we increment the intersection counts for the corresponding pair of documents.

 We will use an Element class to group together documents and words.
 When we sort the list, we will sort first on the word but break ties on the document ID.